forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 High rates of obesity (in decreasing order, source: obesity.procon.org):
 US, Jordan, Turkey, Mexico, UK, Hungary, Israel, Czechia

-Few obesity: Viet Nam, Bangladesh, India, Nepal, Japan
+Few obesity: Vietnam, Bangladesh, India, Nepal, Japan

 ##### Interpretation
 > One reason is that obesity increases the risk for severe Covid.
 But the increases seems to occur also in people which are no obese [to check and cite/provide evidence].